 It is required that applicants possess a valid Social Security number.
 There are exceptions for students from the Republic of the Marshall Islands, Federated States of Micronesia, and the Republic of Palau.

 Previously, most male students wishing to apply for federal student aid had to be registered with Selective Service.
 But with the passage of the FAFSA Simplification Act in late 2020 , this is no longer the case (having a drug-related conviction also no longer affects eligibility).
-That said, the FAFSA form for 2022-2023 may still have a question asking if males under age 26 want to register with the Selective Service.
+With the 2023-24 FAFSA, the question asking males if they wanted to register for the Selective Service was removed, as well, and will continue to no longer appear on the FAFSA.

 To receive federal aid, students must either be enrolled, or accepted for enrollment, in an eligible degree or certificate program.
 You must be enrolled as a “regular student,” meaning you have been accepted at the institution in order to obtain a degree, certificate, or other recognized education credential.
 Students must also be enrolled at least half-time to be eligible for Direct Loan Program funds.